Ujjwal0207/osm-agentic-ai-core/README.md

 ### Using the Streamlit UI

 1. Open http://localhost:8501
-2. Enter a business search query (e.g., "restaurants in New York")
+2. Enter a business search query using "X in Y" pattern:
+   - `"cafe in berlin"`
+   - `"dentist in london"`
+   - `"restaurant in paris"`
+   - Or simple name search: `"Starbucks"`
-3. Click "Run Agent"
+3. Click "🚀 Run Agent"
-4. Monitor the background processing
+4. **Monitor progress in real-time:**
+   - Live progress bar showing agent status
+   - Metrics: Total leads, unique emails, duplicates skipped
+   - Results table updates automatically
+   - Deduplication statistics
-5. Check your Google Sheet for results
+5. Check your Google Sheet for results (or view in the UI results table)
+6. Export data: Download CSV or JSON from the UI

 ### Using the API Directly